tsedio/tsed/docs/docs/middlewares/global-middleware.md

 # Global middleware

 Global middlewares and Endpoint middlewares are almost similar but Global middleware cannot use the [`@EndpointInfo`](api/common/mvc/endpointinfo.md) decorator.
-Global middlewares let you to manage request and response on [`ServerLoader`](api/common/server/serverloader.md).
+Global middlewares lets you manage request and response on [`ServerLoader`](api/common/server/serverloader.md).

 Create your middleware:
 ```typescript